 There are numerous evidences for God's existence.
-In this brief article, we'll consider five: the cosmos, the conditions for life, the complexity of life, the canon of Scripture, and Christ.
+In this article, we'll consider five: the cosmos, the conditions for life, the complexity of life, the canon of Scripture, and Christ.

 The first evidence for the existence of God is something that David mentioned three thousand years ago in Psalm 19.

 “The heavens tell of the glory of God.
 The skies display His marvelous craftsmanship.
 Day after day they continue to speak; night after night they make Him known.
 They speak without a sound or a word; their voice is silent in the skies; yet their message has gone out to all the Earth, and their words to all the world....”
 (New Living Translation)

 David says that the heavens (the stars) testify to the fact that there is a Creator.

 Friend, have you ever walked outside on a clear, dark night, away from the city lights, and looked up to the heavens and been in awe of the beauty of the stars?
 Abraham Lincoln said:

 “I can see how it might be possible for a man to look down upon Earth and be an atheist, but I cannot conceive how he could look up into the heavens and say that there is no God.”
 [Source]